Kentucky HIE Lawsuit

 If they fail to notice the signs or provide the necessary medical care to treat a baby suffering from oxygen deprivation, filing a medical malpractice lawsuit may be in your best interests.

-You may need to reach out to an attorney at Wilt & Thompson, PLLC, who can review your medical records and details of your case in depth so you have a better idea of whether suing for HIE is the right option for you, your family, and your baby.
+You may need to reach out to an attorney at Wilt & Associates, PLLC, who can review your medical records and details of your case in depth so you have a better idea of whether suing for HIE is the right option for you, your family, and your baby.